 Soaking in a dilute bleach bath 1 to 2 times per week for no longer than 15 minutes at a time may help control eczema symptoms and reduce risk of infection.
 The recommended bleach bath ratio is ¼ cup of regular, non concentrated household bleach for every 20 gallons of water (a half-filled standard size bathtub).
 After the skin is patted dry, moisturize with cream or ointment.

-In wet wrap therapy, a cotton dressing or gauze is soaked in warm water, then applied to dry skin that has been bathed and moisturized with topical cream.
+In wet wrap therapy for eczema, a cotton dressing or gauze is soaked in warm water, then applied to dry skin that has been bathed and moisturized with topical cream.
 The wet wrap should be moist and not dripping with water.
 A dry layer should be placed over the wet wrap and can consist of a sock, plastic wrap, or cotton pajamas.
 The wet wrap can be left on for several hours at a time or overnight.

 Immunotherapy With Biologic Agents